spring-epfl/hippiepug/README.rst

   verifying that block *b* extends block *a* does not require to download and process all blocks between *a* and *b*, but only a logarithmic amount of them.
-- Verifiable dictionary, implemented as a key-value Merkle tree.
-It guarantees unique resolution, that is, a proof of inclusion of a key-value pair also proves that there does not exist another value for a given key somewhere else in the tree.
-This is useful to implement privacy-preserving accountability: a party can prove that they did not lie without a need to reveal the full tree.
+- Verifiable dictionary, implemented as a key-value Merkle tree that guarantees unique resolution.
+A proof of inclusion of a key-value pair in such a tree also proves that there does not exist another value for a given key somewhere else in the tree.

 Both are meant to be used with a content-addressable storage.
 Each data structure supports logarithmic queries, and logarithmic proofs of inclusion: